Porcilis PCV

 Adverse reactions

-In some piglets depression and a reduced feed intake for up to 5 days were uncommonly observed.
-Vaccination may result in a transient impairment of growth rate in the immediate period after administration of the vaccine.
+5 Up to 5 days, may result in transient impairment of growth rate in the immediate period after the administration of the vaccine.

-In very rare cases anaphylactic-type reactions can occur, which may be lifethreatening.
+6 May be life-threatening.
 In the event of such reactions, treatment may be needed.